 Confused about masks in Procreate?
 Learn how to use clipping masks, layer masks and alpha lock and the differences between them.

 I absolutely adore the Procreate app.
 It has taken my hand lettering to the next level.
 There are many features in the Procreate app and sometimes it gets confusing on when or how to use each feature.
 Today I’m going to explain 3 features that are game-changers: clipping masks, layer masks and alpha lock.
-I’ll explain what each tool is and show you how to use each tool.
+I’ll explain what each feature is, the pros and cons of each, and show you how to use each feature.

 WHAT ARE MASKS?

-A mask is a layer that conceals a part of your image.
-It is a form of non-destructive editing meaning that you can easily reverse the mask and restore the original image.
-There are two main masks in Procreate: the clipping mask and the layer mask.
+A mask is a layer that is used to edit artwork in a non-destructive way, meaning you can easily undo the mask and restore the artwork back to its previous state.
+There are two types of masks in Procreate: the clipping mask and the layer mask.

 HOW TO USE MASKS IN PROCREATE